-The book of Hebrews in the New Testament is a wonderful and spiritually enlightening treatise on the work and accomplishment of Christ in the flesh as our Redeemer and King.
-Very well worded and inspired by the Holy Spirit is the glorious truth brought out.
-It shows the Lord Jesus as fulfilling the prophecies, and also shows the end of the old order of the law and its sacrifices and ceremonies.
-It clearly shows the old Levitical priesthood being done away with and the everlasting priesthood of Christ taking its place.
-In our lesson today the quotation from Psalm 40 shows Christ coming into the world to accomplish these wonderful benefits for the welfare and salvation of our souls.
-In the volume of the book, that is, the Old Testament types, shadows and prophecies, it was foretold and written concerning Him who was to be the Saviour of the world.
+The New Testament book of Hebrews is a wonderful and spiritually enlightening treatise on the work and accomplishment of Christ in the flesh as our Redeemer and King.
+Its glorious truths are very well-worded and inspired by the Holy Spirit.
+It shows the Lord Jesus fulfilling the prophecies and the end of the old order of the Law, with its sacrifices and ceremonies.
+It clearly shows the old Levitical priesthood being taken away and the everlasting priesthood of Christ taking its place.
+In our lesson today, the quotation from Psalm 40 shows Christ coming into the world to accomplish these wonderful benefits for the welfare and salvation of our souls.
+In the volume of the book-in the Old Testament types, shadows and prophecies-it was foretold and written concerning Him who was to be the Savior of the world.

 He came to accomplish the will of God.
 The will of God was for Him to offer His body without sinful spot to God by means of being cruelly crucified and slain on the cross.
-It was to be one sacrifice for sins forever, with Christ, after thus offering Himself, taking His place at the right hand of God as the High Priest for the souls of men for all ages unto eternity.
+It was to be one sacrifice for sins forever, with Christ, after thus offering Himself, taking His place at the right hand of God as the High Priest for the souls of men throughout all ages unto eternity.
 How we rejoice in this wonderful truth!
-For by it we behold and receive with joy the perfect redemption that brings us victory and holiness of heart and life.
+By it we behold and receive with joy the perfect redemption that brings us victory and holiness of heart and life.

-- 1. What does our lesson show that Christ came into the world for? - 2.
+- 1. For what purpose did Christ come into the world? - 2.
 Why were the animal sacrifices not desirable to God? - 3.
 What was the only sacrifice that would really atone for sin? - 4.
 What was the book that was written of Christ and His work? - 5.
-What was the first to be taken away, and the second to be established?
+What was the "first to be taken away," and the "second to be established?"

-It is wonderful that the Holy Spirit inspired David to prophesy of Jesus in this 40th Psalm so accurately.
-The writer in the book of Hebrews was just as inspired of the Holy Spirit to rightly apply this prophecy to Jesus Christ, the Son of God.
-The old law system was proven to be so full of faults and shortcomings that it was destined to be done away with.
-It could never make the ones under its rule perfect because it was weak and insufficient to reach the real source of man's trouble, that which was in the very center of his being, the heart.
-It was to take a much greater sacrifice than the animal offerings of sheep and cattle.
+It is wonderful that the Holy Spirit inspired David to prophesy of Jesus in the 40th Psalm so accurately.
+The writer of the book of Hebrews was just as inspired by the Holy Spirit to rightly apply this prophecy to Jesus Christ, the Son of God.
+The old law system had proven to be so full of faults and shortcomings that it was destined to be done away with.
+It could never make the ones under its rule perfect because it was weak and insufficient to reach the real source of man's trouble-that which was in the very center of his being-the heart.
+A much greater sacrifice than the animal offerings of sheep and cattle was needed.
 Thousands and thousands of animals were slaughtered and offered as sacrifices upon the Israelite altars through the years.
-It was a custom, a form, a creed and a routine that too often was done with shallowness of mind and little or no real spiritual comprehension of what it really meant or if it pointed to anything of greater importance.
+It became an empty custom; a form; a creed and a routine that was too often done with shallowness of mind and little or no real spiritual comprehension of what it really meant or that it pointed to anything of greater importance.